anoma/nspec/docs/tutorial/engines/index.juvix.md

 concerning
 [[On Engines in the Anoma Specification#engine-sets|sets of engine environments]].
 Finally,
-the _local state_ is all other kind of data that we may want to stor locally.
+the _local state_ is all other kind of data that we may want to store locally.

 As the time stamping server requires time stamps, let illustrate environments in the context of the